Sports in Somaliland

-Sports in Somaliland are popular from both the participation and spectating aspect.
-Some popular sports in Somaliland are football, track and field and basketball.
-Among all sport in Somaliland, the most popular one is football.
+Sports are popular in Somaliland from both the participation and spectating aspect.
+The most popular sport in Somaliland is football; other popular sports include track and field and basketball.
 Sporting events in Somaliland are organised by the Somaliland's Ministry of Youth and Sports.
 Somaliland hosts the Somaliland Regional Games, a multi-sport event every two or four years.
 The participants of this event are the athletes from all regions of Somaliland.

+The Somaliland national football team is a member of CONIFA, a federation for national teams not affiliated to FIFA, and has participated in the CONIFA World Football Cup.